 Do NOT use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

 B. Controls

-FAN SPEED: The blower is optional installed on the appliance and this knob controls the speed of the blower that pushes the heated air into the room.
+FAN SPEED: This knob controls the speed of the blower that pushes the heated air into the room.

 MAIN BURNER: This control is used to turn the appliance on and off.